david-siegert/project-euler/README.md

 # What is project-euler?

 https://projecteuler.net/

 Repository tracking my solutions to the Project Euler problems.
-Using javascript to get more familiar with it.

-Solved: 12
+Solved: 13